anuyts/menkar/README.md

 ### Running
 Type-check the concatenation of three files:
 ```
-menkar-exe trivial path/to/file1.menkar path/to/file2.menkar path/to/file3.menkar
+menkar trivial path/to/file1.menkar path/to/file2.menkar path/to/file3.menkar
-menkar-exe reldtt path/to/file1.menkar path/to/file2.menkar path/to/file3.menkar
+menkar reldtt path/to/file1.menkar path/to/file2.menkar path/to/file3.menkar
 ```

 ## Other remarks